semgrep/semgrep-docs/docs/index.md

 The Semgrep ecosystem includes the following products:

-* [Semgrep OSS Engine](/getting-started/quickstart) - The open-source engine at the heart of everything.
+- [Semgrep OSS Engine](/getting-started/quickstart) - The open-source engine at the heart of everything.
-* [Semgrep Cloud Platform (SCP)](/semgrep-cloud-platform/getting-started) - Deploy, manage, and monitor SAST, SCA, and leaked secrets at scale using Semgrep Integrates with continuous integration (CI) providers such as GitHub, GitLab, CircleCI, and more.
+- [Semgrep Cloud Platform (SCP)](/semgrep-cloud-platform/getting-started) - Deploy, manage, and monitor SAST, SCA, and leaked secrets at scale using Semgrep Integrates with continuous integration (CI) providers such as GitHub, GitLab, CircleCI, and more.
-* [Semgrep Code](https://semgrep.dev/products/semgrep-code) - Scan your code with Semgrep's Pro rules and Semgrep Pro Engine to find OWASP Top 10 vulnerabilities and protect against critical security risks specific to your organization.
+- [Semgrep Code](https://semgrep.dev/products/semgrep-code) - Scan your code with Semgrep's Pro rules and Semgrep Pro Engine to find OWASP Top 10 vulnerabilities and protect against critical security risks specific to your organization.
+    - [Semgrep Pro rules](/semgrep-code/pro-rules) - High-confidence rules written by Semgrep Security Research team for a variety of languages
+    - [Semgrep Pro Engine](/semgrep-code/semgrep-pro-engine-intro) - Advanced engine that performs interfile and interprocedural analysis
-* [Semgrep Supply Chain (SSC)](https://semgrep.dev/products/semgrep-supply-chain) - A high-signal dependency scanner that detects reachable vulnerabilities in open source third-party libraries and functions across the software development life cycle (SDLC).
+- [Semgrep Supply Chain (SSC)](https://semgrep.dev/products/semgrep-supply-chain) - A high-signal dependency scanner that detects reachable vulnerabilities in open source third-party libraries and functions across the software development life cycle (SDLC).
-* [Semgrep Secrets](https://semgrep.dev/products/semgrep-secrets) - A secrets scanner that detects valid secrets in your codebase through semantic analysis, entropy analysis, and validation.
+- [Semgrep Secrets](https://semgrep.dev/products/semgrep-secrets) - A secrets scanner that detects valid secrets in your codebase through semantic analysis, entropy analysis, and validation.

 :::tip
 The following products are **free** for up to 10 contributors: